Sonntag, 15. September 2024

 Fantastic beer and creative food

 In the evening we started with one of our main "topics" on this trip: beer in Basel.
-We had a beer tour after an early dinner at the Fischerstuben, one of the older, established restaurants in town.
+We had a beer tour after an early dinner at the Fischerstube, one of the older, established restaurants in town.
 Also, this restaurant is the "homebase" of Ueli Beer, one of the pioneers in Switzerland in the 1970s, reintroducing more beer variety again.
 With our guide Beat and a small group of Swiss beer connaisseurs we explored four Basel breweries, partly walking, partly taking the streetcar, which is very punctual, clean, air-conditioned in Basel.
 Went from Ueli to BBB (Braubude Basel) - a "private club" brewing beer – to Matt & Elly (great IPAs!), and concluded our tasting and tour at Volta Bräu closeby the Novartis campus.

 Matt & Elly